qqianfeng/panda-simulator/README.md

-catkin build # if catkin not found, install catkin tools (apt install python-catkin-tools)
+catkin build # if catkin not found, install catkin tools (apt-get install python-catkin-tools)

 # NOTE: If the previous catkin build command gave an error related to the franka_ros_interface
 # please try building with the -DFranka_DIR:PATH flag specified (attention replace path to libfranka/build below)